 - There is something in the river…and it is not Godzilla.
 Bong Joon-ho’s masterly monster movie, The Host.
 Video: YouTube.

-The third and final part of this series, covering ongoing issues facing Asian films, actors and auteurs in Hollywood, and the probability of a better future, will run in Asia Times tomorrow.
+Part 3 of this series, covering ongoing issues facing Asian films, actors and auteurs in Hollywood; remakes and whitewashing; the factors of dubbing and subtitling; the rise of digital distribution; and the probability of a better future, can be read here.